 The Cameo 3’s cutting clearance has risen from a lowly 0.8mm to 2mm.

 With the addition of a Deep Cut Blade, this improves the cutter’s effectiveness working on thicker materials.
-However, as we will get to in our negatives, there is a caveat: the cutting force remains weak.
+However, as we will get to in our negatives, there is a caveat: the cutting force remains weak .

-The Dual Carriage Work Well
+The Dual Carriage Works Well

 While we don’t tend to draw and cut too often, we know many users do — and the dual carriage is one of the nice features of the Cricut Explore series.
 It also scores and cuts at the same time too.